Our Board of Directors

 I moved to the Pikes Peak Region in 2013.
 Soon after, I was immediately taken back by just how much community camaraderie was alive and active in the area.
 I fed off it and wanted to lend a hand in whatever ways possible.
 Learning traditional climbing in the Shawagunks Preserve in NY, I saw the importance of preserving our wonderlands for our future friends to experience.

 I strongly believe in the value of preservation and community in climbing and is why I'm excited to be a part of the PPCA.
 I believe we can maintain and sustain our climbing community in the Pikes Peak region through the sharing of information and listening to our community members.
+I am the South Platte Ambassador for the PPCA and truly enjoy working with the USFS and State Parks and Wildlife on keeping these areas preserved for future climbing generations!
 I look forward to chatting with you!

 You Could Be Next!

 Please use our contact form, Facebook or email to find out more.
 Attending our quarterly Public Meetings is also a great way to find updates, meet and mingle with the current Board, and learn how to be involved.
 Hope to see you soon!